CIRC 2024 Summer Competition Tasks

 Documentation Provided

 Documentation will be provided as it is created in advance of the event.
-For examples of this type of added information, see the 2023 competition tasks.

-5. Diagrams and weights of the provided hand tools.
+5. Diagrams and weights of the provided hand tools

 Team-Provided Tools